Kakunodate, a castle town that flourished during the time of the Satake clan [Senboku City's highlights ③]

 Because it was a small castle town, it escaped the ravages of the Boshin War

-the Akita Prefecture local history book " Shinpen Kitau Hattatsushi ," in 1849, the population of the entire Kubota domain was about 90,000 (excluding some areas) including samurai and townspeople, excluding farmers (about 280,000), so Kakunodate was a fairly small castle town.
-This is one of the major reasons why Kakunodate was not a battlefield during the Boshin War (1868-1869), when fierce battles were fought between the various domains of the Tohoku region, divided into the new government army and the old shogunate army, during the Meiji Restoration, and why the townscape from that time remains intact to this day.
+Domain as a wholeKubota, which in 1849, excluding farmers (approximately 280,000), had a population of about 90,000 (some areas excluded), including samurai and townspeople.
+This shows that Kakunodate was a considerably small castle town.
+This is one of the main reasons why, fortunately, it did not become a battlefield during the Boshin War (1868-1869), in which various domains in Tohoku fought fiercely against the new government forces and the former shogunate forces, and why the townscape from that time remains to this day.

 The Kakunodate Festival's Yama Event has been designated as an Important Intangible Folk Cultural Property of Japan